andrewbearsley/forticnapp-install-agent/INSTALL-WINDOWS.md

 ## Security Notes

-- The installation script requires administrator privileges to install system services and configure the agent
+- The MSI installer requires administrator privileges to install system services and configure the agent
-- The access token is embedded in the installation URL and should be kept secure
+- The access token is provided as a parameter during installation and should be kept secure
-- Always verify the source of the installation script before execution
+- Always verify the source of the MSI installer before execution
 - The agent runs as a Windows service with appropriate permissions to monitor system activity
 - Configuration files are stored in a protected location with restricted access